BrianSlick/Book-UITableViewGuide/02.SetupWithCode/SetupWithCode.md

 ```
 Both languages can now build the app, and tapping on the row should now deselect back to white, and you should see a message in the log telling you which row you tapped.

+We have now created a simple table view that displays a little bit of content and reacts to row taps.
+Let's recap what we did:
+* We created a UITableView object using a frame and a style.
+* We added that object to our view controller's view, and used Auto Layout to constrain it.
+* We declared that our view controller conforms to both of UITableView's delegate protocols.
+* We told the table view to use our view controller as the delegate for each protocol.
+* We implemented the required protocol methods, and also an optional protocol method.

+Clearly this table view doesn't do much at the moment, but this is pretty typical of how to work with table views.
+We will dive much deeper into some more interesting delegate methods, and talk about how to structure data and configure the display of that data in later chapters.

 ---
 From: